pkg-tool/vibro/docs/src/configuring-languages.md

 These features depend on the capabilities of the language server for each language.

-When renaming a symbol that spans multiple files, Zed will open a preview in a multibuffer.
+When renaming a symbol that spans multiple files, Vector will open a preview in a multibuffer.
 This allows you to review all the changes across your project before applying them.
 To confirm the rename, simply save the multibuffer.
 If you decide not to proceed with the rename, you can undo the changes or close the multibuffer without saving.

 ### Hover Information